JosephBergman/deep-learning/_posts/2018-10-15-back-propagation.md

 title: "Backpropagation"
 published: 2018-10-15
 updated: 2018-10-15
-preview: "Making our neural network learn."
+preview: "Let's implement the algorithm the will enable our networks to learn."
 ---

 Today, we will discuss the [backpropagation algorithm](https://en.m.wikipedia.org/wiki/Backpropagation) which will allow our networks to learn.
 Backpropagation is probably the most  complex part of our neural network, so don't stress too much about the mathematics.
 Try to understand it conceptually and take note of the important formulas so you can implement it correctly.
 Finally, try to understand what computations are being performed at each layer, and what order they are being performed in.